theonegk/Final-Project/Step 2 - HTML.md

 Before we dive into coding away our first website we must first understand what HTML is.

 **From [W3Schools](https://www.w3schools.com/html/html_intro.asp)**
-- *HTML is the standard markup language for creating Web pages.*
-- *HTML stands for Hyper Text Markup Language*
+- *HTML is the standard markup language for creating Web pages.*- *HTML stands for Hyper Text Markup Language*
 - *HTML describes the structure of Web pages using markup*
 - *HTML elements are the building blocks of HTML pages*
 - *HTML elements are represented by tags*